jystatistics/jystatistics.github.io/README.md

+# Thinkgs to do

+- Update the main page

+- Update the CV

+- Update the blogs post

 # Notes for me

-Info about which pages to edit is in _pages/markdown.md
+Info about which pages to edit is in _pages/markdown.md_

+Change content of main landing page in _pages/about.md_

+Change sidebar content in _config.yml_

+Change how sidebar shows up in _includes/author-profile.html_

+To run the site locally, run bundle exec jekyll serve

 # Reference website for this webpage template

 See more info at https://academicpages.github.io/

+More information from this website: https://github.com/cduvallet/cduvallet.github.io

 ## To run locally (not on GitHub Pages, to serve on your own computer)